martinporoli/status-monitor-tool/README.md

 So, if you stand in the server directory you would do this to run it:
 - java -jar target/service-monitor-tool-1.0-fat.jar

-The program starts a server that runs on localhost:8882 Easy peasy
+The program starts a server that runs on localhost:8882.
+This is where you'll find the beautiful front-end of the program.
+Easy peasy

 ### Project Structure